Skip to main content

 • check serviceradar-core-elx logs for DB checkout or statement timeouts

-• verify platform.otel_trace_summaries is still being pruned and is not growing without bound
+• verify platform.otel_trace_summaries is being pruned and is not growing without bound

-If the trace summary table or CAGG is missing entirely after upgrade, rerun migrations before attempting manual recovery.
+If platform.otel_trace_summaries or platform.traces_stats_5m is missing entirely after an upgrade, rerun migrations before attempting manual recovery.